Yaashbhharati/Sales-Analysis-Dashboard-tablue-/README.md

 ## Overview

-This repository contains the Tableau Dashboard Assignment, which provides insights into sales data analysis, customer behavior, and key performance metrics.
+This repository contains the Sales analysis Tableau Dashboard , which provides insights into sales data analysis, customer behavior, and key performance metrics.
 The dashboard is designed to empower data-driven decision-making and improve business strategies through interactive visualizations and advanced analytics.

 ---